is surprising how often the least experienced geologists are handed the critical but laborious and sometimes tedious task of logging drill core.

 I found many pages on the “spiritual” meaning of seagulls, but I doubt many summer holiday beach goers see them that way.

-But PETA have nothing to say about seagulls.
-I conclude my usage is an Australian original, popular in the 1970s.
+I therefore conclude that my usage is an Australian original, popular in the 1970s.